 The bacteria listed below are the main causes of TSS.

 Staphylococcus aureus (S. aureus)

 These bacteria may normally exist on the surface of a person's body and may not cause infection.
 But if there is a cut, burn, or other injury, they may enter the wound and cause a localized or spreading infection.
 The germ may make a toxin in the bloodstream.
 Certain strains of S. aureus are more likely than others to cause skin and spreading infections.
 And a person can pick up a new, more dangerous strain.
 S. aureus strains can be spread by direct contact with infected people, clothes, or objects in the environment.
-TSS from S. aureus was identified in the late 1970s and early 1980s when menstruating women used highly absorbent tampons.
+TSS from S. aureus was identified in the late 1970s and early 1980s when menstruating people used highly absorbent tampons that became infected with S. aureus during use.
 Because of changes in how tampons are made, this type of TSS has declined.

 Streptococcus pyogenes (S. pyogenes)

 TSS from S. pyogenes is most commonly seen in children and older adults.
 This type of TSS may happen from a cut, injury, or other local infection.
 It also can occur as a secondary infection, such as in people who have recently had chickenpox, bacterial cellulitis (infection of the skin and underlying tissue), or have a weak immune system.
 Other people at risk are those with diabetes, chronic lung disease, or heart disease.

 These bacteria normally exist in the vagina and don't cause infection.
 They may enter the uterus during normal menstruation, childbirth, or gynecological procedures, such as abortion.
 Intravenous drug use can also lead to C. sordellii infections.

 Who is at risk for toxic shock syndrome?